 A good example of an open standard is the MIDI standard - which was elaborated in the 80s by leading synthesizer makers.
-In the meanwhile, it must be recognized that a lot of proprietary, de facto standards have been in the past recognized as a success - and are already recognized.
-First of all, the postscript standard, elaborated by Adobe in the 80's, but many others.
+In the meanwhile, it must be recognized that a lot of proprietary formats, acting as de facto standards have been in the past very successful - and still they are.
+First of all, the postscript standard, elaborated by Adobe in the 80's, but many others in the following years.